 I now am financially independent!
 What does that mean to all the new people out there?
 It means my investments can cover all my current living expenses forever.
 Often most people use the 4% rule to achieve this.
 I’m more on the flexible side and decided to go with a 4.3%-4.5% SWR.

-Flexible meaning I’m ok with adjusting this from time to time when conditions tell me to do so.
-That is what I love about FI it allows everyone to have more flexibility for their own situation.
+Flexible means I’m ok with adjusting this from time to time when conditions tell me to do so.
+That is what I love about FI it allows everyone to have more flexibility for their situation.
 This is exactly why I say Financial Independence is for everyone.
 Yet I will admit retiring early might not be for you.
 It’s 100% for me and I could not imagine having to work for the rest of my life and not having control over my own time.

 Even though I am financially independent as of today, I am not planning to retire early just yet.

 Why Wait To Retire?

 I honestly always think people are crazy that rather go to a job than go have fun outdoors or even just chill at home.
 Trust me I am not sticking around my job because I am one of these people.
 Nothing against those who fall into this category but in all honesty if you rather go to work your life must be pretty boring.

 For me, it’s all about the benefits.
 In a little less than 3 years, I will hit 20 years in the Marine Corps.
 At that point, I will rate an inflation-adjusted pension, and health care for less than $100 a month for life.
 That pension will be around $30,000 a year.
 That is my why for sticking around the gun club for another couple of years.

 That pension alone is worth the equivalent of having $750,000 invested into VTSAX assuming a 4% SWR.
 I have gone back and forth is it worth going to work for a few more years for that much money?
 I’m still not sure and honestly, I probably will look back and have way too much money as I get older.